unicef/publicgoods-toolkit/introduction.md

 collaborative commons and a shared pool of value.
 For all that these licenses differ from each other, they are more alike than different.

-We broadly describe FOSS licenses as existing on a continuum from "permissive" to "restrictive".
+We broadly describe Free and Open Source Software (FOSS) licenses as existing on a continuum from
+"permissive" to "restrictive".
 The most permissive licenses have the fewest restrictions.
 They allow the broadest range of activity under the broadest range of conditions.
 The more restrictive licenses are